 This visit went very well.
 In fact, it took my son about 15 minutes before he even talked because he didn’t want to disrupt the baby.
 He knew about the choices he had.
 He also knew the consequences of each choice.
 I didn’t have to threaten him with any direct consequences to himself; I simply had to explain to him how we show respect in a situation like this.

 SITUATION TWO: I put before you three pieces of paper each with the same picture on it.

 This situation can actually work well in the young years while you are teaching your child how to make choices and live with those choices.

 SITUATION THREE: I place the three different pictures in front of you, but this time, I explain that each picture has a different consequence.
-One is positive, one is negative, and one is neutral, but I don’t tell you which is which.
+One is positive, one is negative, and one is neutral, but I don’t tell you which picture is which type of consequence.

 SITUATION FOUR: I put before you the three different pictures and tell you the first one will earn for you a piece of candy.
 The second one will cause you to lose a piece of candy.
 The third will do nothing.

 This situation offers the child the options for a choice, then tells him what will happen with each choice he makes.
 This is the most ideal situation for you and your child.
+This helps your child learn to make a choice and learn to deal with the consequences of that choice.
 It gives him the option to choose while having full knowledge of what the consequence, good or bad, is of each choice.
 This is the situation that fully teaches him about his ability to make choices.
-It teaches him that consequences are a reality.
+It teaches him that consequences are a reality in life.

 When you allow your child to make a choice, be sure you make it clear what the consequences will be of various options.